Project

 What is FDTD?

 The Finite-Difference Time-Domain (FDTD) method is a numerical technique for solving Maxwell's equations, which govern electromagnetic wave propagation.
-Instead of solving these equations analytically (which is often impossible for complex geometries), FDTD discretizes both space and time, approximating derivatives with finite differences.
+Instead of solving these equations analytically, FDTD discretizes both space and time, approximating derivatives with finite differences.

-This allows us to simulate how electromagnetic waves propagate through arbitrary materials and structures, making it invaluable for antenna design, optical device simulation, and understanding wave interactions with matter.
+This allows simulation of how electromagnetic waves propagate through arbitrary materials and structures, making it invaluable for antenna design, optical device simulation, and understanding wave interactions with matter.

 Maxwell's Equations